| This book was written in

 Maybe it's just to create ambience.
 However, Kipps' discovery

-of the house and his claim to
+of the house and his claim to "an absolute conviction that I would come

-here again, that the house was already mine, bound to me invisibly"(p12)
+here again, that the house was already mine, bound to me invisibly"(p12) are redolent of Gothic superstition and supernatural, though

 the supernatural events of the novel do not actually happen